JohnlNguyen/johnlnguyen.github.io/_pages/about.md

   - /about.html
 ---

-I am a research engineer at Meta AI (FAIR), working on multimodal models.
-My research interests include multimodal generation and understanding.
-I served on the organizing committee for FL-ICML, the program committee for FL-NeurIPS, and as a reviewer for ICLR, ICML, NeurIPS, AISTATS, and MLSys.
+I am a research engineer working on large multimodal models in Luke Zettlemoyer's group at Meta AI (FAIR).
+My research interests include multimodal generation, understanding, and open world perception.
+My goal is to understand and build a unified world model that is visualy intelligent.
+I previously worked on federated learning at Meta.

 Before Meta, I graduated Cum Laude from UC Davis with double majors in Statistics and Computer Science (2018) and M.S. in Computer Science (2019).

 ## Publications ([see all](https://scholar.google.com/citations?user=3CTTUYgAAAAJ&hl=en))